yophlox/ProjectFunkin/README.md

 # ADDITIONS

-Restored the Preloader!
+* Restored the original Preloader! (and fixed it a bit!)
-Recreated the Results from FNF v0.3.2
+* Recreated the Results from FNF v0.3.2
-Setup for easy compiling
+* Setup for easy compiling
-Changed stuff in src
+* Added folders to sort shit out in source
+* Polymod!

 # CREDS - (I'LL BE CREDITING ALMOST EVERYTHING I ADD)